millejoh/emacs-ipython-notebook/doc/source/index.rst

 * Support `auto-complete.el`_\ 's popup/quick help.
 * Add :el:symbol:`ein:notebooklist-first-open-hook`.
-* :el:symbol:`ein:connect-to-notebook` is improved; it can connect to the notebook which is not opened yet.
+* :el:symbol:`ein:connect-to-notebook-command` is improved;
+  it can connect to the notebook which is not opened yet.
 * Plain text type output is favored over LaTeX type output (previous setting was opposite).
 * Add :el:symbol:`ein:notebook-rename-to-scratch-command`.